top of page

 And that takes us back to the beginning.

-The Big Bang itself was a calcium ion reaction.
+The Big Bang itself was an ionic reaction.
 A rupture in the radiogenic womb, where imbalance and energy crossed a threshold.
 That rupture, Ellie the Electron, released the first plasma, and with it, the first wave.
 From that moment, the electromagnetic spectrum has been vibrating, shaping matter, energy, life, and death.

 Universal Vibration.